Mexican National Trios Championship

-The Mexican National Trios Championship (Campeonato National Trios in Spanish) is a three-man tag team professional wrestling championship, sanctioned by the "Comisión de Box y Lucha Libre Mexico D.F."
+The Mexican National Trios Championship (Campeonato Nacional de Tríos in Spanish) is a three-man tag team professional wrestling championship, sanctioned by the "Comisión de Box y Lucha Libre Mexico D.F."
 (Mexico City Boxing and Wrestling Commission), which oversees all matches where the championship is defended.
 Since its creation in 1985 the championship has been promoted by several major Mexican wrestling promotions, Empresa Mexicana de Lucha Libre (EMLL), Asistencia Asesoría y Administración (AAA) and is currently promoted by Consejo Mundial de Lucha Libre (CMLL, formerly EMLL).
 The change from promotion to promotion was approved by the commission if the trios champions left one promotion to work for the other.
 As it is a professional wrestling championship, it is not won or lost competitively, but instead by the decision of the bookers of a wrestling promotion.
 The title is awarded to a team after the team "wins" a match to maintain the illusion that professional wrestling is a competitive sport.
 All title matches take place under two-out-of-three falls rules.

 In the early 1980s the six-man tag team match became very popular in Mexico, to the point where that match format is the most prevalent format in Lucha Libre today.
 The Universal Wrestling Association created the UWA World Trios Championship in 1984 and the Boxing and Wrestling Commission created the Mexican National Trios Championship in 1985, making it only the second Trios championship in Mexico.
 Control of the championship was given to EMLL, the UWA's main rival at the time, with the commission retaining oversight and approval of the championship matches.
 In 1993 then champions Los Infernales ("The Infernal Ones"; MS-1, Pirata Morgan, and El Satánico) left EMLL to join AAA, taking the trios championship with them after approval by the commission.
 In the late 1990s the championship was not promoted on a regular basis by AAA and appeared inactive until the champions, Blue Panther, Fuerza Guerrera, and El Signo, joined CMLL in 2001 and lost the championship to a CMLL team.
 From that point forward the championship has been controlled by CMLL once more.

-The current Mexican National Trios Champions is the team known as Atrapasueños ("Dreamcatchers"; Dulce Gardenia, Espiritu Negro and Rey Cometa), who won the championship on May 27, 2022, after winning a four-way match for the vacant title.
-This is the team's first reign and they are the 42nd overall champions.
+The current champions are Los Herederos (Felino Jr., Hijo del Stuka Jr., and El Cobarde), who are in their first reign as a team and individually.
+They won the titles by defeating Los Viajeros Del Espacios (Futuro, Hombre Bala Jr. and Max Star) at CMLL Lunes Clasico on June 16, 2025 in Puebla, Mexico; they are the 46th overall champions.
 Los Reyes de la Atlantida hold the record for most reigns as a team, with three reigns in total, while Atlantis, Delta and Volador Jr. holds the individual record with four reigns each.